-Of course, we won’t let you go to your battles unprepared.
+You may feel like you know how to sell a website design, but of course, we won’t let you go to your battles unprepared.
 Use our web design pitch deck to close more prospects!

 We want partners to be confident when selling a website to potential clients.
 We’re using innovative technology combined with years of experience in selling web design.
 Sign up and see how our Agency Tools simplify the web design selling process for your agency.
-If you want to learn more about how to sell web design, talk to us and we’ll share our insights!
+If you want to learn more about how to sell website design, talk to us and we’ll share our insights!